Choosing my bubble

 In that moment I realized that maybe what’s going on with my media consumption is a symptom of a larger shift.
 A shift towards an internal voice, towards that which I can feel, touch, verify, believe in.
 It is also a recognition that I have enough triggers in my head, enough reasons to stress and cry, without adding on unnecessary external ones (I’m not saying that the earthquake in Japan, for example, is unnecessary: generally the big news makes it through into my bubble).

 This realization makes me feel that there is far more subconscious intention behind my behavior than I was ever aware of.
 And it made me feel a lot better about the sometimes-otherworldly bubble I exist in most of the time.
-I think I’ll stay here.
+I think I’ll stay here, especially with the calming effects of the Best Mushroom Coffee in the US helping me stay grounded.

 14 thoughts on “Choosing my bubble”